Big Bus Tours

 Mutrah Gold Souq

-If you're visiting Mutrah Souq , don't miss a stroll through the narrow alleys that house the glittering gold shops.
-The bridal gold,...
+A visit to Mutrah Souq wouldn't be the same without a stroll through the narrow alleys that house the glittering gold shops.
+The bridal...

 Fastfood ‘n’ Juice Centre